aurangzaib-danial/todo-mvc/NOTES.md

 2. Validate a list name and item description and render errors.

+Lecture 3 (Complete)

+1. be able to mark a task complete or incomplete

+Lecture 4

 Steps Whatever
 1. Check if list exists before creating a task